object-oriented-python/object-oriented-programming/doc/source/3_objects.rst

    TypeError: unsupported operand type(s) for +: 'Polynomial' and 'Polynomial'

-Of course, once again this is not so surprising since we haven't defined what addition of polynomials should mean.
+Once again, this is not so surprising since we haven't defined what addition of polynomials should mean.
 The :term:`special method` which defines addition is :meth:`~object.__add__`.
 It takes the object itself and another object and returns their sum.
 That is,